ophelios-studio/php-ethereum-ens/README.md

 # PHP Ethereum ENS

-A lightweight, dependency‑minimal ENS (Ethereum Name Service) resolver for PHP.
+A lightweight PHP library to read ENS (Ethereum Name Service) records via standard JSON-RPC providers.
+It provides:

-- Resolve by ENS name to address and profile records.
+- Reverse lookup (address -> primary ENS name)
-- Reverse resolve an address to its primary ENS name.
+- Name resolution for records and avatar
-- Fetch common ENS text records (avatar, url, twitter, github, …).
+- A simple profile hydrator to fetch common text records
-- Works with any Ethereum JSON-RPC provider (Infura, Alchemy, self‑hosted, etc.).
+- A small facade (EnsService) for convenience

-- Read‑only: uses eth_call only, no transactions (no gas cost).
+The library does not write to the chain and works with any Ethereum-compatible RPC endpoint.

 ## Installation

-Require via Composer:
+Install with Composer:

 ```
 composer require ophelios/php-ethereum-ens